proycon/foliadocserve/README.rst

 FoLiA Query Language (FQL)
 ========================================

 FQL statements are separated by newlines and encoded in UTF-8.
+The expressions are case sensitive, all keywords are in upper case, all element names and attributes in lower case.

 -------------------
 Global vaiables